China wants its currency, the yuan, to replace the U.S. dollar as the world's global currency. That would give it more

 Former New York City Mayor Michael Bloomberg is Chair of the Working Group on U.S. RMB Trading and Clearing group.
 It is creating a renminbi trading center in the United States.
 The group includes former U.S. Treasury Secretaries Hank Paulson and Tim Geithner.
 Such a center would lower costs for U.S. companies trading with China.
 It would also allow U.S. financial companies to offer yuan-denominated hedges and other derivatives.

-On June 9, 2016, China granted the United States a quota of 250 billion yuan, the equivalent of $38 billion, under China's Renminbi Qualified Foreign Institutional Investor program.
-It appointed one Chinese and one U.S. bank to conduct RMB clearing business in the United States.
+On June 8, 2016, China granted the United States a quota of 250 billion yuan, the equivalent of $38 billion, under China's Renminbi Qualified Foreign Institutional Investor program.

 Can the Yuan Replace the Dollar?